jcnoir/goblackpodder/README.md

 # goblackpodder

-A podcast fetcher written in GO (rss and atom feed)
+### A podcast fetcher written in GO

+- KISS Philosophy (_Keep It Simple_)
-..* Designed to be simple (no fancy GUI to be executed by cron, systemd ...)
+- Headless (No GUI to be scheduled with systemd, cron ...)
+- Rss and Atom feeds
-..* Download podcast images found in feeds (and convert formats to jpg) ..* Complete tags from informations found in feed
+- Download feed images (and convert them to folder.jpg for compatibility)
+- Designed for Linux but should run on any platform

+**To be done:**
+- Complete podcast tags from feed (artist, album ...)
+- Make a plugin to update the MPD playlists with the downloaded podcasts